-Once you've begun to wear your Invisalign® aligners, you'll probably notice that the same debris (dental plaque and tartar) that tends to accumulate on your own teeth will start to build up on them too.
+Once you've begun wearing your Invisalign® aligners, you'll no doubt notice that the same debris (dental plaque and tartar) that tends to accumulate on your own teeth has started to build up on them too.

-Align Technology, Inc. (the maker of Invisalign®) sells a product they call the "Invisalign® Cleaning System."
+Align Technology, Inc. (the maker of Invisalign®) sells a proprietary product they call the "Invisalign® Cleaning System."

 Prepackaged cleaning crystals.

-This product contains individual packets of "crystals" which, when added to water, make a soaking solution that Align Technology says will remove dental plaque from a patient's aligners.
+This product contains individual packets of "crystals" which, when added to water, make a soaking solution that Align Technology says will remove dental plaque from aligners.

 Is it necessary to use the Invisalign® Cleaning System?

-The main drawback of using Invisalign® crystals is that they're a bit pricey.
+The main drawback of using Invisalign®'s product is that it's a bit pricey.
 Using these packets costs on the order of a dollar a day.
-And in light of this, some people wonder how important it is for them to use this specific cleanser.
+Because of that, some people wonder how important it is for them to use this specific cleanser.

-Potential damage from other cleansers evidently is only a cosmetic one.
+Potential damage from other cleaners is evidently only a cosmetic one.

 Are there alternatives to using the Invisalign® Cleaning System?

-Despite Align Technology, Inc.'s claims, we've seen a number of reports from Invisalign® patients describing alternative methods that they use to clean their aligners (both commercial preparations and homemade soaks).
+Despite Align Technology, Inc.'s claims, we've seen a number of posts from Invisalign® patients describing alternative methods that they use to clean their aligners (both commercial preparations and homemade soaks).

-All of these methods are similar in the fact that they have a lower cost (often significantly so) than Invisalign® crystals and have not been noted (by the people using them) to cause any readily visible change in aligner appearance.
-(How to test the use of a new cleaning system.)
+All of these methods are similar in the fact that they have a lower cost (often substantially so).
+And the people using them have not noticed significant changes in the appearance of their aligners.

-- Using commercial soaks.
+- Using commercial alternatives.
 (SonicBrite, Retainer Brite, denture cleansers.)

-- Using homemade solutions.
+- Using homemade alternatives.
 (Bleach, hydrogen peroxide, vinegar.)

 - Why mouthwash isn't the best choice.